-Basics of Animal Product Technology - II

-(Meat, Fish and Wool) (AG3103AS)
+Basics of Animal Product Technology - II (Meat, Fish and Wool) (AG3103AS)

-Year: III Total: 4 hours /week

-Semester: I Lecture: 3 hours/week
+Year: III Semester: I Total: 4 hours /week Lecture: 3 hours/week Tutorial: hour/week Practical: 2/2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide information on importance and status of meat, fish and wool industry in Nepal.
 The course provides concept of organic meat, fish and wool production, the course includes physico-chemical properties of meat and fish, nutritive value and phenomena of conversion of muscles to meat and fish.
 The course includes meat and fish processing and quality evaluation, methods of meat preservation and post slaughtering process of meat and fish.
 The course includes sheep production practices, Physico-chemical properties of fibers, grading and type of wool, testing and characteristics of wool and post shearing operations of fiber.